algori07/ConsolePauser/README.md

 Read `[-i/-o]` options for more infomations.

 ## How to build
-Just build main.c by whatever compiler which is support C99 standard.
+Just build main.c by whatever compiler supporting C99 standard.
 If you use an old compiler, just wish.
 I haven't test too much with old compiler.

 Example: `gcc -o consolepauser main.c` or `gcc -o ConsolePauser.exe main.c`